aclank/audionook/README.md

 The main internal port for the container is port 80 which is watched by an NGINX Webserver.
 Most of the config for this can be found in [web/nginx/sites-available/audionook.conf](https://github.com/aclank/audionook/blob/main/web/nginx/sites-available/audionook.conf)

 ### Locations:
-- `= /` Traffic for `http://local-ip/` gets directed into [web/flutter/build/web](https://github.com/aclank/audionook/blob/main/web/flutter/build/web)
+- `/` Traffic for `http://local-ip/` gets directed into [web/flutter/build/web](https://github.com/aclank/audionook/blob/main/web/flutter/build/web)

-- `~ default_favicon.ico` hopefully I can figure out why the [HTML error pages](https://github.com/aclank/audionook/blob/main/web/html) seem to need this location block to exist but for now this ones to force the favicon.ico to show up.
+- `~ favicon.ico` hopefully I can figure out why the [HTML error pages](https://github.com/aclank/audionook/blob/main/web/html) seem to need this location block to exist but for now this ones to force the favicon.ico to show up.

 There are a few manual locations that need to be proxy_passed to FastApi.
 - `/scrivapi` most of the backend traffic happens here and is proxy_passed to `http://localhost:8008` which fastapi is watching